ampache/ampache.org-api/content/api-standards.md

         ]
 ```

-### Use tag instead of genre, tag provides a genre ID as well as the name.
+### Use tag instead of genre, tag provides a genre ID as well as the name

 ```XML
 <tag id="20" count="1" ><![CDATA[Metal]]></tag>